Evidence Based Clinical Modules

 Each educational module provides information on the pharmacology and clinical practice issues relating to the target drugs and conditions selected.
 There are typically four main documents in each educational module: a comprehensive “evidence document” that provides an overview of the literature, a shorter full-page brochure that summarizes key points, a small reference card that fits into physician coat pockets, and an accompanying patient brochure or brochures that physicians can use for patient education.
 Modules may also include tear-off pads with additional information or resources for patients.

 All Alosa Health educational materials, while copyrighted, are free online for single-use, non-commercial educational purposes.
 To obtain hard copies or to license the use of our materials in an educational program, please contact us at email@example.com.

 CME credits available through Harvard Medical School (HMS) or MA Medical Society (MMS)

-- COPD and smoking cessation (CME credit from HMS through November 2016).
+- COPD and Smoking Cessation (CME credit from HMS through July 2020)

-- Falls and mobility (CME credit from HMS through April 2017)
+- Elder Abuse and Dementia (CME credit from HMS through April 2020)